The State of the Molecular Gas in Post-Starburst Galaxies: Results

 We consider the bulk properties of this component, assuming a distance from the center of the galaxy of 1\arcsec (460 pc) and a velocity of 100 km s$^{-1}$, based on the blueshifted component's position in the channel map and position-velocity diagram.
 If this component is an outflow, its characteristic timescale $\tau$ is $4.5$ Myr.
 The south east component consists of $\sim15$\% of the total flux.
 Scaling the CO (1--0) inferred molecular gas mass from \citet{French2015} by 15\%, the expected mass in this outflowing component is 7.3$\times10^7$ \Msun, and the average outflow rate over the timescale of the outflow is 16 \sfrunit.
 This is consistent with the (large) range of typical molecular gas depletion rates inferred for the combined post-starburst population by \citet{French2018}.
 The mass traced by the molecular outflow will dominate over the mass in the ionized gas component, as ionized gas outflow rates are typically low $\sim10^{-2}$ \sfrunit \citep{Baron2019}.

 In order to determine the likely fate of this outflowing gas, we compare the outflow velocity to the escape velocity at its radius of 1\arcsec (460 pc).
-We use the stellar mass from the SDSS \citep{Strauss2002,Brinchmann2004, Tremonti2004} and the {\it HST} observations to estimate the stellar mass within this radius to be M$_\star = 2.04\times10^9$ M$_\odot$.
+We use the stellar mass from the SDSS \citep{Strauss2002,Brinchmann2004, Tremonti2004} and the {\it HST} F625W observations to estimate the stellar mass profile of the galaxy.
+The fraction of stellar mass within the central 1\arcsec\ is 0.17, which we use to scale the total mass from SDSS.
+The estimated stellar mass within this radius is M$_\star = 2.04\times10^9$ M$_\odot$.
 The escape velocity is thus 195 \kms.
 The outflow velocity of $\sim100$ km s$^{-1}$ is less than the escape velocity, but given inclination effects, if the angle of the outflow from our line of sight is $>60^\circ$, may exceed the escape velocity from the center of the galaxy.

 The inferred outflow kinetic power using $P = \frac{1}{2} M_{\rm outflow} v^2 /\tau $ is $8\times10^{40}$ erg s$^{-1}$.
 The molecular outflow is comparable to those in star-forming galaxies and LINERs, and has less kinetic power than those in luminous AGN \citep{Cicone2014}.
 Another source of energy may be tidal disruption events (TDEs), which occur at higher rates in post-starburst galaxies than normal galaxies \citep{French2016,French2020}.
-As in \citet{Smercina2021}, we consider the energy input of $\sim10^{51}-10^{53}$ erg per TDE \citep{Mockler2021} and a typical TDE rate of $10^{-3}$ per year per post-starburst galaxy \citep{French2016}, resulting in a total energy source of $\sim3\times10^{40-42}$ erg s$^{-1}$.
-The feasibility for energy driving this outflow to come from intermittent AGN/LINER activity or from TDEs will depend heavily on the coupling to the molecular gas in these galaxies.
+As in \citet{Smercina2022}, we consider the energy input of $\sim10^{51}-10^{53}$ erg per TDE \citep{Mockler2021} and a typical TDE rate of $10^{-3}$ per year per post-starburst galaxy \citep{French2016}, resulting in a total energy source of $\sim3\times10^{40-42}$ erg s$^{-1}$.
+The feasibility for energy driving this outflow to come from intermittent AGN/LINER activity or from TDEs will depend heavily on the coupling of energy from the AGN/LINER or TDE to the molecular gas in these galaxies.